Have questions? We're here.

 Day 10-12: Devon Island (Tallurutit)

-You are now truly in the High Arctic at a latitude of almost 75° degrees north.
-Here, nutrient-rich waters support abundant wildlife, giving the area the moniker ‘wildlife superhighway’ of the Arctic.
-Devon Island (Tallurutit) is the largest uninhabited island on Earth and features stunning geology, with flat-topped mountains and glacial valleys giving it its unique character.
-You hope to visit Dundas Harbour to enjoy offers walks on undulating tundra and perhaps some birdwatching.
+At a latitude of almost 75° degrees north, you are now truly in the High Arctic.
+Here, nutrient-rich waters support an abundance of wildlife, giving the area the moniker ‘wildlife superhighway’ of the Arctic.
+Devon Island (Tallurutit) is the largest uninhabited island on Earth and features stunning geology, with flat-topped mountains and glacial valleys giving Devon Island its unique character.
+You hope to visit Dundas Harbor to enjoy offers walks on undulating tundra, and perhaps some birdwatching.
 A dilapidated Royal Canadian Mounted Police outpost and remnants of a Hudson’s Bay Company trading post can be found here.
 In the bay, walruses are often present.
 Other possible places that you might visit include Croker Bay and Maxwell Bay.

 At the western end of Devon Island lies Beechey Island (Iluvilik), where you plan to land.
-The island is a designated Canadian National Historic Site named after Frederick William Beechey.
+Named after Frederick William Beechey, the island is a designated Canadian National Historic Site.
 During the Franklin expedition of 1845–46, Franklin attempted to sail through the Northwest Passage with HMS Erebus and HMS Terror, with perilous results – three of his men are buried here.
 Roald Amundsen landed at Beechey Island in 1903, during the first successful voyage by ship to fully transit the Northwest Passage from the Atlantic Ocean to the Pacific Ocean.

 Day 13-17: Expedition Cruising

-In genuine expeditionary style, your itinerary for the following days heavily depends on weather conditions and unpredictable sea ice.
+In genuine expeditionary style, your itinerary for the following days is heavily dependent on weather conditions and unpredictable sea ice.
 The following places are some that you hope to visit.

 Port Leopold

 Port Leopold, a barren, windswept bay on the northeastern corner of Somerset Island (Inuktitut Kuuganajuk), is steeped in history.
 Here, the crews of HMS Enterprise and Investigator were forced to endure a harsh winter while searching for the lost Franklin expedition.
 Their presence is indelibly marked on a rock engraved with "1849" and the ships' initials.
-A lone Hudson Bay Company hut, a failed trading post from the 1920s, punctuates the desolate landscape.
+The desolate landscape is punctuated by a lone Hudson Bay Company hut, a failed trading post from the 1920s.
 Hikers will have the opportunity to explore the coastline, discovering the historic Hudson Bay Company house and intriguing Inuit archaeological sites.
-Be amazed by the otherworldly formations shaped by the region's freezing and thawing cycles, which your expedition team will detail during the recap.
-Nearby, a cairn marks where Ross's rescue expedition left vital supplies.
+Be amazed by the otherworldly formations shaped by the region’s freezing and thawing cycles, which your expedition team will detail during recap.
+Nearby, a cairn marks the spot where Ross's rescue expedition left vital supplies.

 Hazard Inlet (Qariaraajuk)